alikhedr-cmyk/programmable-counter/docs/report_notes.md

 - Do not change port names without team agreement
 - Do not change mode meanings without team agreement
 - Keep the same signal priority in all modules
+- Each person writes the report section for their own module/task.
+- All report sections will be combined into one final report that must fit within 3 double-sided sheets.